aadya940/native-layer/README.md

 ### Why
-Most agent frameworks assume tools are Python functions or HTTP endpoints.
-If you want an agent to use performance-critical code, hardware interfaces, or existing C/C++/Rust/Zig libraries, you end up either rewriting them in Python or maintaining a pile of one-off FFI glue and serialization.

-Native Layer standardizes that interface.
-Tools are compiled plugins that expose a stable C ABI (Rust/Zig/C/C++ all work).
-The agent can call native code in-process, avoiding network hops, and using zero-copy buffers when possible (e.g., numeric arrays / tensors), with safe fallbacks for complex types.

-Long term, agents will move closer to the hardware robotics stacks, SIMD-heavy inference, OS-adjacent tooling where latency, memory copies, and system integration matter.
-Native Layer borrows from OS device-driver design: self-describing plugins + function pointer tables as the core contract.
+**The missing link between AI agents and the real world.**
+Agent frameworks let LLMs call Python functions and APIs.
+But what if you need your agent to:
+- Use OpenCV for computer vision
+- Control a robot running ROS
+- Access CUDA for GPU computation
+- Integrate with 20 years of C++ production code
+- Run completely offline on embedded hardware

+Right now, you're stuck rewriting everything in Python or building one-off FFI wrappers.

+**Native Layer solves this.** Drop a compiled plugin (.so/.dll) into a directory, and your agent can call it—no bindings to write, no API servers to deploy, no Python rewrites.

+- **Any language**: C, C++, Rust, Zig—anything with C ABI
+- **Any framework**: Works with LangChain, Google ADK, Ollama, etc.
+- **Hot-reload**: Add new tools without restarting
+- **Offline-first**: No network required, runs on-device

+This opens agents to massive ecosystems: robotics (ROS), computer vision (OpenCV), scientific computing (BLAS/LAPACK), hardware drivers, legacy systems—decades of battle-tested code agents couldn't access before.

-MCP is excellent when tools are remote or need to be language-agnostic over the network.
-Native Layer is optimized for local, hardware-adjacent, low-latency agent tooling where network calls and repeated serialization are the bottleneck.
+MCP excels at remote tools over the network.
+Native Layer is built for local execution: robots, drones, edge devices, and any system where the agent needs to touch hardware or run without internet.

-Also, hot reloading gives the ability to an AI Agent to write and register its own tools at runtime.

 ## How it works